 - The sample is then tested for sperm count and motility.

 - The semen is washed.
 The cryoprotectant is added to semen.
 It controls the damage to the cell in freezing and thawing.

 - The sample semen is then stored in the vials.

-The babies born with frozen sperms are as healthy as born with an unfrozen sperm.
-There is no difference in the rates of the birth defects.
+- The babies born with frozen sperms are as healthy as babies born with freshly ejaculated sperms.

 - Men with certain conditions in which sperms have been extracted through surgical means such as PESA, TESA, TESE, may also consider sperm freezing for future use.

 - Some of the sperms cannot withstand freeze-thaw process leading to decreased sperm count in thawed sample.